Key Takeaways

-Small firms and solo practitioners outsource legal research and brief writing to freelance (aka contract) lawyers for a variety of reasons.
-One primary reason is time: Unfortunately, lawyers aren’t always in control of their own schedules.
-Deadlines — whether set by statute, court rule or judicial fiat — are ever-present.
-Frequently, it seems that everything must be done at once.
-Outsourcing enables you to weather particularly busy periods without having to hire an employee or face time pressures that lead to stress and burnout.
+Small firms and solo practitioners outsource legal research and brief writing to freelance (aka contract) lawyers and contract attorneys for many reasons.
+One reason is time: unfortunately, lawyers aren’t in control of their own time.
+Deadlines – whether statutory, court rules or judicial fiat – are always looming.
+It seems everything must be done at once.
+Outsourcing allows you to ride out busy periods without having to hire an employee or face time pressures that lead to stress and burnout.

 Here are five useful things to know about outsourcing legal research and brief writing.